derkaiser9423/banking-insights-dashboard/README.md

 # banking-insights-dashboard
- R Shiny dashboard for banking
+ R Shiny and Python-based dashboard for banking